stucco/docs/docs/arch-v1.md

 ### Output

 To view the logs, use HTTP with a web browser.
 The web interface to logstash is implemented by [kibana (v3)](http://www.elasticsearch.org/overview/kibana/).
+For the kibana port number in the development environment, see `webserver_port` in the `kibana` configuration section of the [Vagrantfile](https://github.com/stucco/dev-setup/blob/master/Vagrantfile).